I have been registered to the EDCE doctoral program. What are the main milestones that I should keep in mind?

-- Every year, a short status report (annual report) must be written and discussed with the thesis director (who has to approve it), and submitted to the doctoral program for approval as well.
-It must contain a description of your publication strategy.
+- Every year, an annual report must be written and discussed with the thesis director.
 The first one must be submitted 12 months after your candidacy exam and the second one approximately one year after the first one.

 - Within 3 years after the candidacy exam, you must have obtained a total of 12 ECTS credits, maximum 4 credits can be from transferable skill courses.